 Andy: What was your background prior to Volo?

 Paul Watson: I started off in mining actually.
-I spent the first three years of my working life in a goldmine, three kilometres underground.
+I spent the first three years of my working life in a goldmine, three kilometers underground.

 I was a geologist and I got a job in South Africa.
-I didn’t realise that being a geologist meant that you had to be right on the working face most of the time, making sure they were mining the right rocks.
-The face was about a metre high so it was all about crawling around on your hands and knees about three kilometres underground.
+I didn’t realize that being a geologist meant that you had to be right on the working face most of the time, making sure they were mining the right rocks.
+The face was about a meter high so it was all about crawling around on your hands and knees about three kilometers underground.
 It was an interesting experience, terrifying and exciting in equal measure!

 Wow, it sounds dangerous.

 We had a fatality rate of one a week on average.
 There were a lot of employees there, tens of thousands actually.
 In my department you were paid a bonus based on performance against two indicators.
 One was grams of gold per ton of rock extracted, so that made sure we were only mining gold bearing rock and not too much waste.
 The other one was fatality-free shifts.
 If there were no fatalities in the quarter, everyone got a big pat on the back and a bonus.
 After three years I realized I’d never had a bonus for that fatality-free shift piece and thought it was time to move on.

 Are there any learnings that you’ve applied from those years underground?

 It’s a long time ago now.
 But I think it teaches you not to be scared of anything that can’t break your bones.
 The consequences of getting something wrong when you’re down there is quite devastating.
 So I think it taught me to be brave, to take risks.